 Abstract:

 This paper presents a proposal for social education research that is included in the dissertation of the author.
 The author's research leanings draw from social constructionist and post-structural approaches.
 These approaches form the framework that bounds not only the conception of the research, but also the overall viewpoint and approach of the researcher.
-The author has focused her research activities on the everyday knowledge of immigrants as representatives of a socially disadvantaged group in the Czech educational milieu.
-The term immigrants is narrowed down to focus on adherents of Islam.
+The author has focused her research activities on the everyday knowledge of immigrants, as representatives of a socially disadvantaged group, in the Czech educational milieu.
+In this study, the term immigrants is narrowed down to focus on adherents of Islam.
 Contemporary educational practice must reflect current sociocultural problems and the diverse environments from which social actors—students and their teachers—come.
 Multiculturality alongside classroom education have become topics that affect society-wide discourse.
 Deconstructing commonly widespread “knowledge” that may produce stereotypical, racist, or xenophobic tendencies in society appears to be one of the possible paths to harmonizing the coexistence of all social/ethnic groups.
 Considering the diversity of the issue, the use of discourse analysis in the research is proposed.
 Semi-structured interviews will be used to acquire data.
 Discourse analysis is a theoretical research approach that is able to critically reflect on behavior and the practices of a particular discourse.
 Ideally, the results of such an analysis should lead to change in the given situation.
 The intent of this analysis is to capture the often unreflected aspects of everyday life that implicitly affect the course of the lifelong educational process.
 A minor objective is to map intercultural conflicts on the basis of everyday knowledge.
 A research report will present any possible conclusions that can be applied in informal and multicultural education practice.
 The use of discursive approaches in social pedagogy opens the door to studying the construction of meaning in various discursive worlds (religious, political, cultural, and everyday worlds).
 Peaking under the hood of different discursive contexts eliminates mutual misunderstanding of the subjective constructs of individual actors in social reality and supports tolerance.
 This seems to be something important in light of the multiculturality of today's world.

 Hana Dvořáková